 Tip: The button will be lit if that memory register already has a memory stored in it.

-The memory is stored in the selected location.
+The memory is stored in the selected location and the Effect Memory area is assigned to recall.

 To Store a Memory on the Global Memory Area